 4) Blue Christmas: Heart (Ann Wilson and Nancy Wilson)

 This one was a delightful find.
 Since 1973 the vocalists for Heart have been sisters Ann Wilson and Nancy Wilson.
 The band has had top 10 albums on the Billboard 200 in the 1970s, 1980s, 1990s, and 2010s.
 In 2013, Heart was inducted into the Rock and Roll Hall of Fame.
-Here they offer a beautiful rendition of the Elvis Presley classic Blue Christmas.
+Here they offer a rendition of the Elvis Presley classic Blue Christmas.

 5) Last Christmas: Carly Rae Jepsen